EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 the freedom and versatility necessary to accomplish its assigned

+tasks.
 What is the purpose of appointing a very capable technocrat

 at the helm, if the entire government under him consists entirely of